gukoff/gukoff.github.io/_drafts/2026-07-28-new-magic-hexagons.markdown

 Wait, what is a "magic hexagon"?
 Let's find out, shall we?

 > Recently, we hear a lot about AI miraculously proving and disproving long-standing conjectures, without much explanation of how it was done.
+>
-> This story gives insight into the process of making a mathematical discovery first without, then with the AI.
+> This story gives insight into the process of making such a mathematical discovery.

 ## Magic Squares and Magic Hexagons